Bounding Radon numbers via Betti numbers: Technique

+We note that any continuous map $f\colon |K| \to \Rspace$ induces a nontrivial chain map and that if $f$ is an almost-embedding, the induced chain map is a homological almost-embedding.

+The next ingredient we need is the fact that the classical result about the non-almost-emebddability of the $\lceil d/2\rceil$-skeleton of $(d+2)$-dimensional simplex into $\R^{d}$ holds also in the homological setting.

-In analogy to almost-embeddings, there is no homological almost-embedding of the $k$-skeleton of $(2k+2)$-dimensional simplex into $\R^{2k}$: \begin{theorem}[Corollary 13 in~\cite{hb17}] For any $k \ge 0$, the $k$-skeleton $\skelsim{k}{2k+2}$ of the $(2k+2)$-dimensional simplex has no homological almost-embedding in $\R^{2k}$. \end{theorem} Let us say a few word about the proof.
-It is based on the standard cohomological proof of the fact that $\skelsim{k}{2k+2}$ does not ``almost-embed'' into $\R^{2k}$ and combines it with the fact that cohomology ``does not distinguish'' between maps and non-trivial chain maps.
-For details see~\cite{hb17}.
+\begin{theorem}[Corollary 14 in~\cite{hb17}] For any $d \ge 0$, the $\lceil d/2\rceil$-skeleton $\skelsim{\lceil d/2\rceil}{d+2}$ of the $(d+2)$-dimensional simplex has no homological almost-embedding in $\R^{d}$. \end{theorem} We note that the proof combines the standard cohomological proof that $\skelsim{k}{2k+2}$ does not almost-embed into $\R^{2k}$ with the fact that cohomology ``does not distinguish'' between maps and non-trivial chain maps.
+For details see~\cite{hb17}.\\